Fabrication & Supply, LLC

 2. Turbulent mixing of the air, process waste stream and supplemental fuel mixture.

-3. Sufficient retention or chamber residence time for the oxidation reaction to occur.
+3. Sufficient retention or chamber residence time at the required temperature for the oxidation reaction to occur.

-rate.
-Thermal oxidation of most volatile organic compounds (VOC) occurs between 590°F and 650°F over sustained periods.
+oxidation rate.
+Thermal oxidation of most volatile organic compounds (VOC) occurs between 590°F and 650°F over stream

-the regenerative thermal incinerator is called oxidation residence time.
-The longer the residence time the lower operating
+pollutants stay in the regenerative thermal incinerator is called oxidation residence time.

 The formula for oxidation residence time is: